sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 Due to my limit computational resource, the batch size need to be reduced to 48 to avoid Out Of Memory.

 **Batch size of 48** was used, with **drop rate** of **50 percent**.
-The rest of the hyperparameters'setting was default.
+The rest of the hyperparameters' setting was default.

 The model was trained for 40k checkpoint.